mahofficial/VistaPanel-Customizations/README.md

 or download the file and upload it to your site or to a CDN.

 # Copyright Info
-Copyright 2019 VPT.
+Copyright 2019 - 2020 Wybe Network.
 All Rights Reserved, check the [LICENSE](LICENSE.md) for more details.